osisoft/AVEVA-Adapter-OPC-UA-Docs/content/overview/principles-of-operation.md

 ```
 NamespaceIndex refers to the number specified in the `ns` keyword in the **NodeId** parameter of the data selection configuration item.
 For more information, see [PI Adapter for OPC UA data source configuration](xref:PIAdapterForOPCUADataSourceConfiguration#opc-ua-data-source-parameters).

-**Note:** The naming convention is affected by StreamPrefix and DefaultStreamIdPattern settings in data source configuration.
+**Note:** The naming convention is affected by StreamPrefix and DefaultStreamIdPattern settings in the data source configuration.